 A colorful legacy of political wall art - including graffiti, political poetry, and collages of magazine cut-outs - still adorn the villas mixing with the rubbish and pock-marked concrete to create a sort of Arabic post-apocalyptic mood.
 Catalogues of names of Syrian soldiers can be found scribbled upon every wall, reflecting anguished moments of solitude.
 Political slogans and quotes from deified Damascene rulers - drilled into the warrior consciousness - greet the wanderer at every doorway.
 In one hallway: “The human being attains his humanity as he walks towards martyrdom.”
 Completing the entire picture was a silence and smell of decay that mimicked death in its finality and coldness.

 How would the former occupants of these buildings, if they were still to be found today, begin the process of reclaiming and reabsorbing these places?
 How would they reacquaint with their old living spaces that have been transformed – irrevocably - beyond both physical and psychic recognition?
+Who exactly lived here, and what went on in these homes for the better part of three decades will surely never be known.

 Text and photos in this post copyright John Zada and John Bell 2008